 Free Cancer-Specific Virtual Exercise Resources

-If you are looking for virtual workouts or exercise classes that have been designed specifically for people who have had cancer, here are a few options to check out:
+If using an app is not accessible to you (or isn’t your preference), but you’re looking for virtual workouts that have been designed specifically for people who have had cancer, here are a few options to check out:

-- Treloar Cancer Recovery Exercise Program is offering free virtual exercise classes (3 classes per week!) during April, May, and June 2020 on their Instagram page @TreloarCRP.
-Classes include “Building Strength”, “Building Stamina”, and “Stretch & Strengthen”.
-These classes are available for free and are led by a Clinical Exercise Physiologist.
+- Treloar Cancer Recovery Exercise Program offers virtual exercise resources on their Instagram page @TreloarCRP.
+Some of their classes are available for free and are led by a Clinical Exercise Physiologist.

 - BfitBwell Cancer Exercise Program has shared over 100 exercise techniques and short workouts on their YouTube channel